Regional Class-Planned Pre-Reunion Events

 Email template shared below

-6 weeks out: Email all classmates (either just in your class year or all Reunion-year alumni in your region) requesting that they Save the Date for your event.
-Note: it is not recommended that you invite all Wharton alumni in your region – instead keep this Reunion-focused.
+Six weeks out: Email all classmates (either those in your class year or all reunion-year alumni in your region) requesting that they save the date for your event.
+Note: it is not recommended that you invite all Wharton alumni in your region — instead keep this Reunion-focused.

-4 weeks out: Email an official invite to your classmates including the date, time, location, and RSVP link to sign up to attend (at this point it will also be listed on your Reunion Class Page).
+Four weeks out: Email an official invite to your classmates including the date, time, location, and RSVP link (which will also be listed on your Reunion Class Page).

-Post-Event: Recommend that the Committee sends a Thank You for Attending email, and include a link to register for Reunion with reminders about Early Bird discounts (if applicable), and hotel room block links.
+Post event: Recommend that the Committee sends a thank you for attending email and includes a link to register for Reunion with reminders about early bird discounts (if applicable) and hotel room block links.

 Email Template for Marketing Your Event